dvcrn/Sublime-Extended-Tab-Switcher/README.md

 * On pressing `ctrl+alt+shift+tab` only open files in the active group will be displayed for selection.

-User can change the default key binding at `Preferences -> Package Settings -> Extended Tab Switcher -> Key Bindings User`
+User can change the default key binding at `Preferences -> Package Settings -> Tabulous -> Key Bindings User`

 ## Configurations
-User can overwrite the following configurations by adding flags in the User - Settings section which can be access by `Preferences -> Package Settings -> Extended Tab Switcher -> Settings - User`
+User can overwrite the following configurations by adding flags in the User - Settings section which can be access by `Preferences -> Package Settings -> Tabulous -> Settings - User`

 * Sorting